andrei-alexandrov/my-portfolio/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run (using Git Bash):

 ### `npm install`
 ### `npm start`

 Runs the app in the development mode.\
 Open this link [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.